TL; DR: Hands-on Agile #46: Engage the Agile Fluency® Model with Diana Larsen

-TL;DR: Product Owner and Product Manager Salary Report 2022 — An Anonymous Poll by the Community for the Community
+TL;DR: Scrum Master Salary Report 2023 — An Anonymous Poll by the Community for the Community

-The purpose of this anonymous Product Owner and Product Manager salary report is to create a clear, data-backed benchmark that allows everyone in the agile community to understand whether their compensation is adequate.
-(And yes, the report will cover Product Owners as well as Product Managers, both employed and freelancing.
-Obviously, a successful Product Owner is an agile Product Manager at heart.)
+The purpose of this anonymous Scrum Master salary report 2023 is to create a clear, data-backed benchmark that allows everyone in the agile community to understand whether their compensation is adequate.
+(And yes, the report will cover Scrum Masters as well as Agile Coaches, both employed and freelancing.)

 Scrum Master Interview: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception